 All patients registered with a GP in Scotland are entitled to free prescriptions.
-The nearest pharmacy to campus is also based in the Fraser Building, but there's a Boots store on Byres Road which will sell you a delightfully mediocre sandwich with your medicine collection.
-There are heaps of other pharmacies scattered around the West End.
-Should you find yourself off campus and needing to pick up some pills, there's plenty of options.
+The nearest pharmacy to campus is a Boots store on Byres Road.
+There are heaps of other pharmacies scattered around the West End including one on Queen Margaret Drive on the way from Murano.